-Please refer to the table on the previous page for details on which GPIO can be configured for Quadrature Input.
+Please refer to the table in Section 4.4 'Alternate Pin Functions - Overview' for details on which GPIO can be configured for Quadrature Input.

 Quadrature Input allows a quadrature encoder to be connected, and the position counter and delta counter can be read at any time.